 What will happen:

 - We promise to take this seriously.
 (If you do not feel heard by a Ranger or Sanctuary volunteer, feel free to escalate the situation to the Board.
-You are welcome to contact the Board as a group or any Board Member individually: Batman, Cheese Wiz, Kim, Pinkie, or Tom.)
+You are welcome to contact the Board as a group or any Board Member individually: Cheese Wiz or Kim.)